nBaie/disruption_detection/README.md

 # disruption_detection
-web mining application for competitor analysis and disruption detection

-This project contains the code written for the thesis: "web mining applications for competitor analysis and disruption detection"
+This project contains the code written for the thesis: "Web Mining Applications for Competitor Analysis and Disruption Detection"

 To get the code running the following steps have to be executed (explanation for python 3.4):
 ===============================================================